Floorp-Projects/Floorp/mobile/android/docs/mma.rst

 The Leanplum SDK collects and sends two messages to the Leanplum backend.
 The messages have the following parameters::

-  // Things we are collecting to use specifically for campaigns "action" -> "start"                   // start: Leanplum SDK starts. track: an event is tracked.
+  // Sent every time when an event is triggered "action" -> "track"                   // track: an event is tracked.
-  "event" -> "Launch"                   // Used when an event is triggered. e.g. SaveBookmark.
+  "event" -> "Launch"                   // Used when an event is triggered. e.g. E_Saved_Bookmark.
   "info" -> ""                          // Used when an event is triggered.
 Basic context associated with the event.
   "value" -> 0.0                        // Used when an event is triggered.
 Value of that event.
   "messageId" -> 5111602214338560       // Used when an event is triggered.
 The ID of the message.

-  // User related information
+  // Sent when the app starts
-  "userAttributes" -> "{                // A set of key-value pairs used to describe the user.
+  "action" -> "start"                   // start: Leanplum SDK starts. heartbeat "userAttributes" -> "{                // A set of key-value pairs used to describe the user.
-    "focus" -> "installed"              // Currently we are only tracking if Focus for Android is installed.
+    "focus" -> true                     // If Focus for Android is installed.
   }"
-  "deviceId" -> "b13b3c239d01aa7c"      // Set by Fennec, we use random uuid so users are anonymous to Leanplum.
-  "userId" -> "b13b3c239d01aa7c"        // Same as above.
   "appId" -> "app_6Ao...."              // Leanplum App ID.
   "clientKey" -> "dev_srwDUNZR...."     // Leanplum client access key.

-  // Basic system data
   "systemName" -> "Android OS"          // Fixed String in SDK.
-  "time" -> "1.497595093902E9"          // System time in second.
-  "token" -> "nksZ5pa0R5iegC7wj...."    // from Leanplum backend.
   "locale" -> "zh_TW"                   // System Locale.
-  "devMode" -> "true"                   // If the SDK is in developer mode.
   "timezone" -> "Asia/Taipei"           // System Timezone.
   "versionName" -> "55.0a1"             // Fennec version.
   "systemVersion" -> "7.1.2"            // System version.
-  "sdkVersion" -> "2.2.2-SNAPSHOT"      // Leanplum SDK version.
   "deviceModel" -> "Google Pixel"       // System device model.
   "timezoneOffsetSeconds" -> "28800"    // User timezone offset with PST.
   "deviceName" -> "Google Pixel"        // System device name.

-  // Not used
   "region" -> "(detect)"                // Not used.
 We strip play-SERVICES-location so this is will be the default stub value in Leanplum SDK.
   "city" -> "(detect)"                  // Same as above.
   "country" -> "(detect)"               // Same as above.
   "location" -> "(detect)"              // Same as above.
   "newsfeedMessages" -> " size = 0"     // Not used.
-New Leanpum Inbox message(Leanplum feature) count.
+New Leanplum Inbox message(Leanplum feature) count.
   "includeDefaults" -> "false"          // Not used.
 Always false.

+  // Other life cycle actions
+  "action" -> "heartbeat"               // heartbeat: every 15 minutes when app is in the foreground
+                                        // pauseSession: when app goes to background
+                                        // resumeSession: when app goes to foreground

+  // Sent for every action
+  "userId" -> "b13b3c239d01aa7c"        // Set by Fennec, we use random uuid so users are anonymous to Leanplum.
+  "deviceId" -> "b13b3c239d01aa7c"      // Same as above.
+  "sdkVersion" -> "2.2.2-SNAPSHOT"      // Leanplum SDK version.
+  "devMode" -> "true"                   // If the SDK is in developer mode.
+For official builds, it's false.
+  "time" -> "1.497595093902E9"          // System time in second.
+  "token" -> "nksZ5pa0R5iegC7wj...."    // Token come from Leanplum backend.

 Notes on what data is collected
 -------------------------------